 The module will necessarily reflect current debate and practice concerning thinking, and use of materials, techniques and technologies appropriate to human-centred design, including 2D and 3D production processes and relevant discipline-specific skills.

-• traditional and digital modelling techniques LO4
+• traditional and digital modelling techniques;

 Balance of independent study and scheduled teaching activity

-The module and course utilise the University’s blended learning platform to support and reinforce learning, to foster peer-to-peer communication and to facilitate tutorial support for students.
-Reflective learning is promoted through assessment items and interim formative feedback points that ask students to reflect on their progress, seek help where they identify the opportunity for improvement in learning strategies and outcomes, and make recommendations to themselves for future development.
-Throughout the module, students build a body of work, including reflections on progress and achievement.
+Activities foster peer-to-peer community building and support for learning.
+Reflective learning is promoted through interim formative feedback points that ask students to reflect on their progress, receive help where they identify the opportunity for improvement in learning strategies and outcomes and make recommendations to themselves for future development.
+Throughout the module, students build a body of work, including written reflections on progress and achievement.

-The School’s programme of employability events and embedded work-related learning within the curriculum supports students’ personal development planning.
+The School’s programme of employability events and embedded work-based learning within the curriculum supports students’ personal and career development planning.
 Through these initiatives, students are increasingly able, as they progress from year to year, to understand the professional environment of their disciplines, the various opportunities available to them, and how to shape their learning according to their ambitions.

-On successful completion of this module, students will be able to:
+On successful completion of the module, to the standard expected at Level 5, you will be able to:

 Knowledge and Understanding